o-korpi/query4k/README.md

 with `@Serializable`!
 Some types may require custom serializers.
 In `io.query4k.serializers` you may find some provided serializers.

-Tested with PostgreSQL, but should work with any SQL database.
+Tested with H2 and PostgreSQL; should work with any SQL database.

 ---
 ## Documentation